 We Pagans, and women especially, have had to reclaim much that has been warped, perverted, erased or otherwise desecrated and disrespected by the Church and by certain men.
 (Some) modern Pagan men have also done well to reclaim a more authentic and healthy representation of grounded masculinity which, unfortunately, has also suffered wildly from the twisted form of patriarchy that has dominated religion and government for millennia now.

 It is from the tragedies and hardships of her story that I draw the Shadows or the “negative” aspects and energies that we can learn from.
 Without the darkness and pain, we cannot recognize light and joy.
-These shadows represent the states or experiences that she can aid you in healing, and that she illustrates may be overcome to achieve more positive, enlightened states.
+These shadows represent the states or experiences which she can aid you in healing, and that she illustrates may be overcome to achieve more positive, enlightened states.

-Obviously we are going to be affected by others, and they can be very painful and unfair affects.
+Obviously we are going to be affected by others, and they can be very painful and unfair effects.
 While we cannot control what others do, as Liban could not control the negligence of the servant who left the well uncapped, we can still control ourselves and our reactions.

 Sometimes you do just feel awful through no real fault of your own, but for a time; eventually it gets to a point where it becomes your choice.
 We often choose to suffer, or to continue suffering.
 Yet we can choose to rise above it, to make the best of any situation and of ourselves, and to remember that we are never really alone or powerless.